Cape Mendocino Light: Shipwrecks and strandings

 In 1905, the continuing danger from Blunt's Reef led to the installation of a lightship, which saved over 150 passengers of the steamer Bear after it ran aground in 1916.
 After five people were killed while trying to land lifeboats on the rocky shore, it was decided that the others would make for the Blunt's Reef lightship.
 The survivors clustered on the lightship until they could be taken ashore safely.

 On 6 August 1921 the Alaska, built in 1889 by the Alaska Steamship Company, stranded and sank at Blunt's Reef off the California coast, showing that even the shore-mounted light and the lightship were not enough to save all passing ships.

 In 1926, a keeper at the light was credited with saving the lives of all on board the Everett a steam schooner which he saw had caught fire.
 The keeper called for a rescue via telephone.
 When the ship arrived to help, they discovered the crew was unconscious from the fire fumes and saved them.

 In 1941, the Blunt's Reef lightship saved the surviving crew of the SS Emidio, the first casualty of the Imperial Japanese Navy submarine force action on California's Pacific Coast.

 Later history

 After World War II, the original first order Fresnel lens was replaced by an automated rotating aerobeacon.
 On 24 December 1948, the Coast Guard loaned the lens to the City of Ferndale who dismantled it in 1949, moved it to town, built a replica lighthouse at the entrance to the Humboldt County Fairgrounds and reinstalled the lens there.
 In 2008, a Coast Guard inspection of the lens resulted in negotiations for the continued housing of the lens in Ferndale.
 The "Save Our Lens" group of local citizens raised $100,000 to dismantle and store the lens.
-By agreement with the Coast Guard in early September 2012, the lens was disassembled and put in temporary storage while the Ferndale Museum is remodeled to display it.
+By agreement with the Coast Guard in early September 2012, the lens was disassembled and put in temporary storage while the Ferndale Museum was remodeled to display it.